 Set-NetAdapterRss “Fiber01” –BaseProcessorNumber 0 –MaxProcessors 4 Set-NetAdapterRss “Fiber02” –BaseProcessorNumber 8 –MaxProcessors 4 Set-NetAdapterVmq ”Fiber01” –BaseProcessorNumber 16 –MaxProcessors 4 Set-NetAdapterVmq “Fiber02” –BaseProcessorNumber 24 –MaxProcessors 4

-Note: As per Microsoft that as soon as you bond the Hyper-V Virtual Switch to the LBFO team, the RSS will be disabled on the host and VMQ will be enabled, in other words the Set-NetAdapterRss actually does not have effect here and the Set-NetAdapterVmq will take precedence, therefore if we look again, we can see that RSS will align with VMQ.
+Note: As per Microsoft that as soon as you bond the Hyper-V Virtual Switch to the LBFO team, the RSS will be disabled on the host and VMQ will be enabled, in other words, the Set-NetAdapterRss actually does not have an effect here and the Set-NetAdapterVmq will take precedence, therefore if we look again, we can see that RSS will align with VMQ.

-Next, you need to reboot your Virtual Machines in order for the new settings to take effect, because each vmNIC will be assigned one queue once the VM is booted.
+Next, you need to reboot your Virtual Machines in order for the new settings to take effect because each vmNIC will be assigned one queue once the VM is booted.

 Last but not least, you can verify this by running Get-NetAdapterVmqQueue and this will show you all the queues they are assigned across the vmNICs for all VMs on that particular Hyper-V host.